samrajneeg/cricket-ball-tracker/README.md

 # cricket-ball-tracker
 <h1>Setup & Usage</h1>

 <p>Follow these steps to run the project.
-Each command is shown in a boxed code block for easy copying.</p>
+The data should be present in the data/raw folder with the data folder being at the same level as the code folder.</p>

 <ol>
   <li>